 "After the death of Jesus no explicit statement is made in the New Testament regarding a change or abolition of the Sabbath."

-The Logos version is for users of the Logos Bible Software and contains a number of enhancements such as some references being linked to other Logos resources.
+The Logos version of Exploring the Heavenly Sanctuary is for users of the Logos Bible Software and contains a number of enhancements such as some references being linked to other Logos resources.
 It is easy to search this version and look up Bible references and some of the theological references.

 Errata in printed first edition and Logos version: p.23 "Hebrews 6:9-10" -> 6:19-20; p.65 "Matthew 24:29" add Revelation 6:12-14; Errata in both editions: [p.16/29] Jacob -> Joseph; [p.46,51/73,80] Belteshazzar -> Belshazzar; [p.64/100] Grecian goat -> Persian ram